lgblgblgb/xep128/README.md

 JSep (a JavaScript based Enterprise-128 emulator, also written by myself) was great source for Xep128.
-Enteprise-128 forever forum is an essential site, people there helped a lot (especially with JSep), I would mention IstvanV - IstvanV has the greap ep128emu emulator which may help me too -  and Zozosoft.
+Enteprise-128 forever forum is an essential site, people there helped a lot (especially with JSep), I would mention IstvanV - he has the great ep128emu emulator - and Zozosoft.
 LibZ80ex is the Z80 emulator used in Xep128 (not written by me!).
-FUSE Spectrum emulator is important: it seems Z80Ex contains some code from FUSE, also they have wiznet w5100 emulation which is similar to the w5300 so it can help me somewhat.
+FUSE Spectrum emulator is
+important: it seems Z80Ex contains some code from FUSE, also they have wiznet w5100 emulation which is similar to the w5300 so it can help me somewhat.
 LodePNG (not written by me!) project is used to create PNG screenshots.
 It has been somewhat modified to exclude C++ parts and some defaults though.